Scholarship and Grant Payments to International Students & Exchange Visitors

 *What is a 1042-S form and when will I receive it in the mail?

 --The IRS form 1042-S is used to report amounts paid to and taxes withheld from foreign persons (including persons presumed to be foreign) that are subject to income tax reporting, even if no amount is deducted and withheld from the payment due to a treaty or exception to taxation.
 The Forms 1042-S must be sent to both the IRS and the recipients by March 15 of the year following the calendar year in which the income subject to reporting was paid.
 If March 15 falls on a Saturday, Sunday, or legal holiday, the due date is the next business day.
 The University will make every effort to have these forms in the mail sooner than the due date.
-The forms will be mailed to the most recent mailing address in Banner. https://www.irs.gov/forms-pubs/about-form-1042-s
+The forms will be mailed to the most recent mailing address in Banner.
+Recipients use the information on the 1042-s to fill out a U.S. tax return. https://www.irs.gov/forms-pubs/about-form-1042-s

 *Why did I receive an IRS Form 1042-S?